-- The City shall provide the Lead Mechanic, Mechanics and Mechanic II with an annual tool allowance of five hundred dollars (\$550) per fiscal year.
-The Mechanic's Helper shall receive an annual tool allowance of three hundred dollars (\$300) per fiscal year. - 2.
+- 1. The City shall provide the Lead Mechanic, Mechanic and Advanced Mechanic with an annual tool allowance of seven hundred dollars (\$700.00) per fiscal year.
+The Mechanic's Helper shall receive an annual tool allowance of four hundred fifty dollars (\$450.00) per fiscal year. - 2.
 Eligibility for the tool allowances shall begin when the employee completes their probationary period.
-The annual tool allowance amount shall be prorated from the date of hire to end of fiscal year (June 30)

-- 3. This tool allowance shall be paid on the payment schedule as the clothing allowance (24B above).
-The tools remain their property and are the responsibility of the Lead Mechanic, Mechanic, Mechanic II or Mechanic's Helper. - 4.
-Employee shall not be responsible for purchasing or be required to have any specialized tools which are needed specifically because of vehicles or types of repair work unique to the City
+The annual tool allowance amount shall be prorated from the date of hire to end of fiscal year June 30). - 3.
+This tool allowance shall be paid on the payment schedule as the clothing allowance (24B above).
+The tools remain their property and are the responsibility of the Lead Mechanic, Advanced Mechanic, Mechanic, or Mechanic's Helper. - 4.
+Employee shall not be responsible for purchasing or be required to have any specialized tools which are needed specifically because of vehicles or types of repair work unique to the City.

-ARTICLE 25 - SMOKE FREE WORKPLACE
+ARTICLE 25 -TOBACCO FREE WORKPLACE

-There will be no smoking of tobacco products or the use of smokeless or "spit" tobacco within City-owned or leased vehicles or buildings including; offices, hallways, restrooms, lunchrooms, elevators, meeting rooms, community areas, and garage facility per state and federal laws.
+Smoking, vaping, and the use of any other tobacco products (cigarettes, e-cigarettes, hookahs, pipes, cigars, water pipes, vape pens, personal vaporizers, electronic nicotine delivery systems, smokeless tobacco, etc.) are not permitted within City-owned or leased vehicles or buildings including offices, hallways, restrooms, lunchrooms, elevators, meeting rooms, community areas, and garage facility per state and federal laws.
+For further information, see Chapter 199 of the Saco City Code.

-ARTICLE 26 - EVALUATION
+ARTICLE 26- EVALUATION